Gataquadrada/Gataquadrada/README.md

 -   🪆 Recently, I got into open-source code.
 -   🪄 I will randomly have ideas and instantly start working on prototypes.
 Like [this][github_spritetube] and [this][github_nightbot_commands].
 -   🎩 Despite being a generally hardcore loyal person, I also am able to be fully neutral.
--   ♾️ I speak English, Portuguese and am learing Spanish and German (whenever I find the time for it).
+-   ♾️ I speak English, Portuguese and am learning Spanish and German (whenever I find the time for it).
 -   🚧 Allow me to do my job and we'll have a great relationship.
 Want to be my friend?
 Wait till after business hours.

 <br />